hazelcast/hazelcast-reference-manual/src/PortableSerialization.md

 ### DistributedObject Serialization

-Putting a DistributedObject (e.g. Hazelcast Semaphore, Queue, etc.) in a machine and getting it from another one is not a straightforward operation.
-Passing the ID and type of the DistributedObject can be a solution.
+Putting a `DistributedObject` (Hazelcast Semaphore, Queue, etc.) in a machine and getting it from another one is not a straightforward operation.
+Passing the ID and type of the `DistributedObject` can be a solution.
 For deserialization, you can get the object from HazelcastInstance.
-For instance, if your distributed object is an instance of `IQueue`, you can either use `HazelcastInstance.getQueue(id)` or `Hazelcast.getDistributedObject`.
+For instance, if your object is an instance of `IQueue`, you can either use `HazelcastInstance.getQueue(id)` or `Hazelcast.getDistributedObject`.

-You can use the `HazelcastInstanceAware` interface in the case of a deserialization of a Portable DistributedObject if it gets an ID to be looked up.
-HazelcastInstance is set after deserialization, so you first need to store the ID and then retrieve the DistributedObject using the `setHazelcastInstance` method.
+You can use the `HazelcastInstanceAware` interface in the case of a deserialization of a Portable `DistributedObject` if it gets an ID to be looked up.
+HazelcastInstance is set after deserialization, so you first need to store the ID and then retrieve the `DistributedObject` using the `setHazelcastInstance` method.

 <br></br>